GibsDev/node-password-manager/README.md

 ## TODO

+- Setup git hooks so that we always build production code before comitting
 - Webpack is warning bundle is bigger than recommended for production.
 One possible solution is adding `externals` for jquery and react
+- Filter out more files for webpack watch (package.json)

 - Frontend